timberland-sig/rh-linux-poc/README.md

 The `target-vm` should now be ready to serve the NVMe soft target.
 If you reboot the machine, a systemd service is going to make sure the NVMe soft target is brought up again correctly.

+### Using the `target-vm`

+No additional work should be required on the `target-vm` after this point.
+The user may choose to modify its configuration though.
+The `make enter` command can be used for opening a password-less SSH connection to the `target-vm`.

 ## Create the `host-vm`